Crusaders outclass Jaguares in Super Rugby

 Tries to outside backs Joaquin Tuculet and Emiliano Boffelli gave some hope to the home crowd but Hunt, Ryan Crotty and Mataele all crossed to make it five wins from seven for the Crusaders.

-The Jaguares, coming off a bye after their memorable upset of the Lions, are still seeking their first win over Kiwi opponents.
+The Jaguares, coming off a bye following their memorable upset of the Lions, are still seeking their first win over Kiwi opponents.

 Five losses from seven mean they trail the South African Conference as they prepare for a road trip which begins against the Rebels in Melbourne next week.